Why a small studio could be better.

 I often find I’m being drawn into conversations comparing large studios with 10 or more reformers with a boutique studio offering the full suite of Pilates apparatus and method, and what is better.
 And honestly, I think it comes down to what the client is after.

 What I have done is stopped comparing Pointe to other large studio’s.
 It’s not what we are and not what I want our clients to experience.
 I want to give our clients the knowledge & guidance to improve their movement.
-Meaning what we do in the studio should make them better outside of it, perhaps walking a little taller, a little freer in their bodies, run more smoothly, less aches and pains and get off the ground from playing with grandkids or being out in the garden & athletes that move correctly to make those small gains that mean so much.
-Changes are afoot at Pointe and I cannot wait to show you.
+Meaning what we do in the studio should make them better outside of it, perhaps walking a little taller, a little freer in their bodies, run more smoothly, less aches and pains.
+Daily activities done with greater ease, like getting on/off the floor with grandkids or planting the flower bed.
+Athletes will find correct movement patterns that create space for those small gains that mean so much.